-Learn more about the five concentrations available in this online degree program.
+Learn more about the four concentrations available in this online degree program.

 Master of Arts in Intercultural Studies Core Classes

 Intercultural Studies Orientation

 Orientation provides students with information to assist in their transition to the online Master of Arts in Intercultural Studies.
 Students gain an understanding of program requirements, processes, and policies.
 The Orientation course provides valuable resources, such as who to call for course and program assistance, technology and library use, and student services.

 This course explores cultural anthropology with special attention to the impact of culture on understanding and receiving the gospel message.
 Critical elements of political, social, religious, economic, kinship and other areas of anthropology are included to prepare students for cross-cultural ministry.
 The course provides a framework for cross-cultural workers to understand forces that shape people’s beliefs and behaviors, and the transformational power of God’s contextualized word in their own lives and the lives of those they serve in a cross-cultural setting.

 This course explores cultural anthropology with special attention to the impact of culture on working cross-culturally.
 Critical elements of political, social, religious, economic, kinship, and other areas of anthropology are included to prepare students for cross-cultural work of various types.
 The course provides a framework for cross-cultural workers to understand forces that shape people’s beliefs and behaviors as they interact with those of other cultures.

 This course focuses on developing a theology of mission (Missio Dei) for field engagement and ecclesial development.
 Focusing on the “Story of Scripture,” or Scripture’s “metanarrative,” the course uses narrative theology to develop an understanding of God’s historical engagement with people to establish current insight into his approach to the peoples of the world today.
 Special emphasis is given to the word of God as it engages different contexts.